letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Instead of just changing an existing plugin or some other feature of ESPEasy, also, new plugins can be added.
 Plugins can be created from scratch, starting with the template ``_Pxxx_PluginTemplate.ino`` that includes instructions what each section is supposed to do, take a proposed plugin from the ESPEasyPlayground repository at https://github.com/letscontrolit/ESPEasyPluginPlayground, or from other sources (some plugins are in personal Github repositories, but never submitted to the ESPEasyPluginPlayground).

 It requires sufficient testing, and analysis of the runtime behavior, of that piece of code, before it should be submitted for a pull request.

+When creating a new plugin, a request for an available plugin ID should be posted in this support issue: `[Plugins] List of planned new plugins (request a Plugin-ID here) <https://github.com/letscontrolit/ESPEasy/issues/3839>`_

 Especially for new plugins, it is highly recommended to write documentation, as explained in the next paragraph.